-Vintage Tennis has established a world class Tournament Performance Program, specifically designed for tournament players (13 – 17 years) with desire and passion, aspiring to maximize their potential, leading to ITF events and beyond.
+Vintage Tennis has established world class Tournament Performance Programs, specifically designed for tournament players (15 – 19 years) with desire and passion, aspiring to maximize their potential, leading to ITF events and beyond.

 This world class program provides the opportunity to secure the components required to heighten personal performance on the tournament stage, thus take their game to world best standards.
 Furthermore leading through to a Post Junior Foundation Program in readiness for the Pro Tours.